neicnordic/neic-sda/docs/dataout.md

 Handling Permissions
 --------------------

 Data Out API can be run with connection to an AAI or without.
-In the case connection to an AAI provider is not possible the `PASSPORT_PUBLIC_KEY_PATH` and `CRYPT4GH_PRIVATE_KEY_PATH` need to be set.
+If connection to an AAI provider is not possible, the `PASSPORT_PUBLIC_KEY_PATH` and `CRYPT4GH_PRIVATE_KEY_PATH` need to be set.

 > NOTE: